 Supporting and resourcing women's rights organisations and networks is particularly important in a context where women's rights organisations are facing increasing backlash.
-The space for civil society is also increasingly being restricted in some countries.21 The Global Goals provide an important opportunity to amplify existing international agreements and agreed language on women's rights and to engage with, and support, the efforts of women's rights organisations and networks to create transformative change for women and girls everywhere.
+The space for civil society is also increasingly being restricted in some countries.21 The Australian Government can play a key role to amplify existing international agreements and agreed language on women's rights and to engage with, and support, the efforts of women's rights organisations and networks to create transformative change for women and girls everywhere.